fiskaly/fiskaly-kassensichv-client-java/tutorial.md

 To build these projects, you can issue the following command within the `fiskaly-kassensichv-client-java` directory:

-`$ ./gradlew jar`
+`$ ./gradlew shadowJar`

-This will create two JAR files containing everything you'll need.
+This will create two Fat-JAR files containing everything you'll need.

-* `client/build/libs/com.fiskaly.kassensichv.client.general-<version>.jar` for standard Java platforms
+* `client/build/libs/com.fiskaly.kassensichv.client.general-<version>-all.jar` for standard Java platforms
-* `client/build/libs/com.fiskaly.kassensichv.client.android-<version>.jar` for Android
+* `client/build/libs/com.fiskaly.kassensichv.client.android-<version>-all.jar` for Android

 ## Setup and integration
 The integration process differs a little depending on your target